-There are many diseases that can affect the liver we will look at a few of them:-
+Many diseases can affect the liver; we will look at a few of them:-

 In the early stages of inflammation of the liver, the area becomes hot and painful.
 But an inflamed liver may cause you no discomfort at all, and people with inflammation generally do not feel it.
 If your liver disease is diagnosed and treated successfully at this stage, the inflammation may go away.
 Inflammation of the liver consists of hepatitis A, B, C, D, E,